 An acoustic neuroma is a slow-growing tumor of the nerve that connects the ear to the brain.
 This nerve is called the vestibular cochlear nerve.
 It is behind the ear, right under the brain.

 An acoustic neuroma is a benign tumor.
 This means that it does not spread to other parts of the body.
-However, it can damage several important nerves as it grows.
+However, it can damage several important nearby nerves as it grows.

 Vestibular schwannoma; Tumor - acoustic; Cerebellopontine angle tumor; Angle tumor; Hearing loss - acoustic; Tinnitus - acoustic